Typhoon: Etymology

 The etymology of typhoon is either of Chinese or Persian-Hindustani origin.

 Typhoon may trace to 風癡 (meaning "winds which last long"), first attested in 1124 in China.
-It was pronounced as /nan-TW/ in Min Chinese at the time, but later evolved to [hɔŋ tʰai].
+It was pronounced /nan-TW/ in Hokkien Chinese at the time, but later evolved to /[hɔŋ tʰai]/.
 New characters 風颱 were created to match the sound, no later than 1566.
-The word was introduced to Mandarin Chinese in the inverted Mandarin order 颱風 /cmn/, later picked up by foreign sailors to appear as typhoon.
+The word was introduced to Mandarin Chinese in the inverted Mandarin order 颱風 and pronounced /cmn/, later picked up by foreign sailors to appear as typhoon.
 The usage of 颱風 was not dominant until Chu Coching, the head of meteorology of the national academy from 1929 to 1936, declared it to be the standard term.
 There were 29 alternative terms for typhoon recorded in a chronicle in 1762, now mostly replaced by 颱風, although 風癡 or 風颱 continues to be used in Min Chinese- and Wu Chinese- speaking areas from Chaozhou, Guangdong to Taizhou, Zhejiang.

-Some English linguists proposed the English word typhoon traced to the Cantonese pronunciation of 颱風 /yue/ (correspond to Mandarin /cmn/), in turn the Cantonese word traced to Arabic.
+Some English linguists proposed the English word typhoon traced to the Cantonese pronunciation of 颱風 /yue/ (corresponding to Mandarin /cmn/), in turn the Cantonese word traced to Arabic.
 This claim contradicts the fact that the Cantonese term for typhoon was 風舊 /yue/ before the national promotion of 颱風. 風舊 (meaning "winds which last long") was first attested in 280, being the oldest Chinese term for typhoon.
 Not one Chinese historical record links 颱風 to an Arabic or foreign origin.
-On the other hand, Chinese records consistently assert foreigners refer to typhoons as "black wind".
-"Black wind" eventually enters the vocabulary of Jin Chinese as 黑老風 /cjy/.
+On the other hand, Chinese records consistently assert that foreigners refer to typhoons as "black wind".
+"Black wind" eventually entered the vocabulary of Jin Chinese as 黑老風 /cjy/.

 Alternatively, some dictionaries propose that typhoon derived from (طوفان) tūfān, meaning storm in Persian and Hindustani.
 The root of (طوفان) tūfān possibly traces to the Ancient Greek mythological creature Typhôn.
 In French typhon was attested as storm in 1504.
 Portuguese traveler Fernão Mendes Pinto referred to a tufão in his memoir published in 1614.
 The earliest form in English was "touffon" (1588), later as touffon, tuffon, tufon, tuffin, tuffoon, tayfun, tiffoon, typhawn.